 Just keep in mind that users, e.g. digital nomads, self-employers and hybrid workers, usually look to being able to pay for your space the app is a convenient and easy way.
 Therefore, easy access and flexibility become the top benefits and differentiation points.

-The following coworking platforms & services address these benefits and help you to get more members
+These are the best coworking platforms & services which help you to get more members:

 Croissant is a monthly coworking membership that gives entrepreneurs, freelancers, remote workers and digital nomads access to hot desks at shared workspaces all over the world.
 It is easy to use and available for android and iOS.
 The story behind its name is key: Co-founder Nisha Garigarn said in an interview: